25 July 2017 | Fact Sheet

 Summary

-The report provides an overview of the flows of development assistance funding into South East Asian countries, and compares the aid flows based on gross size as well as relative size as compared to the recipient country’s gross national income.
+This factsheet provides an overview of the flows of development assistance funding into Southeast Asian countries and compares the aid flows based on gross size as well as relative size as compared to the recipient country’s gross national income.

-The report also examines which countries in particular are providing development assistance to South East Asia, and analyses the thematic areas to which funds from the different countries are directed and how these contribute to women’s economic empowerment.
+It also examines which countries in particular are providing development assistance to Southeast Asia and analyses the thematic areas to which funds from the different countries are directed and how these contribute to women’s economic empowerment.

 Highlights

-The report finds that the Philippines, Indonesia, Vietnam and Myanmar have received the greatest gross flows of aid from other countries over recent years.
-However considering aid flows as a percentage of gross national income, the countries receiving the greatest relative flows of aid are Cambodia, Laos and Timor-Leste.
+• Philippines, Indonesia, Vietnam and Myanmar have received the highest gross flows of aid from other countries over recent years.

-Far fewer projects address themes associated with women’s economic empowerment, including the issues of livelihoods, entrepreneurship, labour migration, gender equality in the workplace.
-Among this cluster, the focus is on women’s livelihoods and entrepreneurship, with few projects targeting women as workers.
+• Far fewer projects address themes associated with women’s economic empowerment, including the issues of livelihoods, entrepreneurship, labour migration, or gender equality in the workplace.

 Download Resources Here